 FanDuel Racing Promo Code: Preakness Stakes $500 No Sweat Bet

-The 150th rendition of the Preakness Stakes gets underway on Saturday, May 17, 2025, at 6:50 PM ET at Pimlico Race Course in Baltimore, MD.
+The 2025 Preakness Stakes kicks off today at 6:50 PM ET at Pimlico Race Course in Baltimore, MD.

-There’s no chance of a Triple Crown winner this year, but there’s still plenty of exciting action for horse racing bettors, including why we like a mid-odds horse to win.
-New FanDuel Racing customers can also score a $500 no-sweat bet when signing up and betting on this race.
+With Kentucky Derby winner Sovereignty not in the race, runner-up Journalism is the favorite to claim the Middle Jewel of the Triple Crown.
+We like another horse to claim the title.

 $500 no sweat bet for 2025 Preakness Stakes - CLAIM NOW